johnnypass/johnnypass/README.md

 # Hi, I'm John Passmore

 I'm a Senior Product and Data Leader working at the intersection of metadata, streaming infrastructure, and journalism technology.
-My work focuses on building systems that turn content into data products—serving internal stakeholders, external partners, and the public good.
+My work focuses on building systems that turn content into data products: serving internal stakeholders, external partners, and the public good.

 I lead teams at New York Public Radio working on livestream analytics, audio metadata systems, and platform integrations.
-I'm also a trained archivst and conservator, I build data tools, and occasionally write about cultural memory, and the stories that live inside our systems.
+I'm also a trained archivist and conservator, I build data tools, and I occasionally write about cultural memory and the stories that live inside our systems.

-This GitHub is a collection of small experiments, proofs of concept, and cloud functions—many related to:
+This GitHub is a collection of small experiments, proofs of concept, and cloud functions, many related to:

 - **Streaming Audio Infrastructure** – testing live metadata injection, listener analytics, and failover monitoring
 - **Data Pipelines & Automation** – cloud functions and scripts for working with APIs like YouTube, Salesforce, and Redshift